Family cycling holiday in Kenya & Tanzania

 We camp with two different local families.
 As well as the fantastic social and cultural exchange experienced by visitors and locals alike, our visit also brings a regular income to the two communities (by paying for camping and other services).

-In Tanzania we have a relationship with a Primary School in the Usambara Mountains.
-Again there is always a fantastic social and cultural exchange experienced by both the school pupils and our bikers.
+In Tanzania we have a relationship with a local community in the Usambara Mountains.
+Again there is always a fantastic social and cultural exchange experienced by both the locals and our bikers.
 Over the past years money donated by our bikers has been used to employ local carpenters to build much needed school desks and more recently we have assisted with materials for the schools' new toilet block.

 As a company we are committed to running our tours in a responsible manner as highlighted below: